 The polyester cover of this 10-inch bed is removable for convenient spot-cleaning.

-- The top layer is 1.5 inches of Proprietary Comfort Foam featuring an open-cell design that should promote breathability and bounce.
+- The top layer is 1.5 inches of Proprietary Comfort Foam featuring an perforated design that should promote breathability and bounce.

 - The second layer consists of 1.5 inches of High-Density Memory Foam designed to be responsive in order to promote motion isolation and pressure relief.

 - The third layer contains 1.5 inches of Zoned Support™ that should offer firmer support to the hips and softer compression to the knees and shoulders.

 - The base layer holds a 5-inch Dense Foam Layer that should act as a durable foundation for the entire mattress.